cferwerda/socsci_bootcamp/README.md

 * Tornadoes3 Spreadsheet - Google spreadsheet of all tornadoes of at least a magnitude of 3; suitable for copying rows into a new spreadsheet for use with TimeMapper

 ## TOOLS
-###<a name="timemaphead"></a>TimeMapper  <http://timemapper.okfnlabs.org/>
-To use TimeMapper, you need a Google account so that you can create a Google spreadsheet.
-Creating a TimeMapper account is optional, but it allows you to edit your maps later on.
-####To learn how to use it:
-*First*, watch the 1 minute tutorial on the website.

-*Then* look at the example Civil War [spreadsheet](https://docs.google.com/spreadsheets/d/1E_r2WyxQmk7SNQhjeWBWz_R6Pv-DMe8kZjHb3TOM9GA/edit?usp=sharing) and [map](http://timemapper.okfnlabs.org/carolinferwerda/civil-war-battles-timemapper-example-spreadsheet).

-*General steps:*

-1. Decide what you want to focus on.
-(All battles in a particular year?
-Only decisive battles?
-Battles in a particular area or involving particular commanders?)
-2. Create a new spreadsheet with the points of interest.
-Format the spreadsheet so that TimeMapper can read it.
-3. Find any additional media for each battles (an image or youtube video) and paste the link in the Media column of the spreadsheet.
-Fill in source information, descriptions, etc. This is the part where you can customize the message of the map!
-4. Publish the map according to the instructions on the TimeMapper website.
-Share the link to your map with others!

----
 ###<a name="agxohead"></a>ArcGIS Online
 You will be provided with temporary accounts during the workshop.
-The accounts will remain available to you until 1/21, after which all content will be deleted as these accounts will be used in other trainings.
+The accounts will remain available to you until 6/9, after which all content will be deleted as these accounts will be used in other trainings.

 Go to [**http://esrit3g.maps.arcgis.com**](http://esrit3g.maps.arcgis.com) to log in for this workshop.
 ####Get Started